Push Provisioning to Apple Pay

 function from the SDK.

-Please note that you must adhere to Apple's Add to Apple Wallet Guidelines.
+Note that you must adhere to Apple's Add to Apple Wallet Guidelines.
 Apple may reject your app if you do not.

 If not using AddToWalletButton

-, it's recommended using PKAddPassButton
+, it is recommended to use PKAddPassButton

 to ensure adherence to Apple's guidelines.
 You are still required to check that the card status is AddCardToWalletStatus.notAdded